Lh4355/ChefBoyardee-Game/Backlog.md

 - Make dumpster, dumpster key, and front door objects, fire extinguisher
 - finalize arrow positions (make sure an arrow is created in map_nodes for each location)
 - Give front_door a pretty image
+- add descriptions to nodes (make sure they dont overlap/repeat)

 Bugs
 - The node name gets cut off if the arrow is too close to the edge of the screen